rubrikinc/terraform-provider-polaris/docs/resources/azure_exocompute.md

 - `cloud_account_id` (String) RSC cloud account ID.
 This is the ID of the `polaris_azure_subscription` resource for which the Exocompute service runs.
 Changing this forces a new resource to be created.
 - `host_cloud_account_id` (String) RSC cloud account ID of the shared exocompute host account.
 Changing this forces a new resource to be created.
+- `optional_config` (Block List, Max: 1) (see [below for nested schema](#nestedblock--optional_config))
 - `pod_overlay_network_cidr` (String) The CIDR range assigned to pods when launching Exocompute with the CNI overlay network plugin mode.
+Rubrik recommends a size of /18 or larger.
+The pod CIDR must not overlap with the cluster subnet or any IP ranges used in on-premises networks and other peered VNets.
+The default space assigned by Azure is 10.244.0.0/16.
 Changing this forces a new resource to be created.
 - `region` (String) Azure region to run the exocompute service in.
 Should be specified in the standard Azure style, e.g. `eastus`.
 Changing this forces a new resource to be created.
 - `subnet` (String) Azure subnet ID of the cluster subnet corresponding to the Exocompute configuration.
 This subnet will be used to allocate IP addresses to the nodes of the cluster.
 Changing this forces a new resource to be created.
 - `subscription_id` (String, Deprecated) RSC cloud account ID.
 This is the ID of the `polaris_azure_subscription` resource for which the Exocompute service runs.
 Changing this forces a new resource to be created. **Deprecated:** use `cloud_account_id` instead.